bstilphen/contanko/README.md

 Contanko
 ==============

-Clean, efficient, simple container managment system.
+Powerfull and simple container managment system.

 Contanko provides a simple building block layout to design complex container services with HA built in.